ARAUS: A Large-Scale Dataset and Baseline Models of Affective Responses to Augmented Urban Soundscapes: Acknowledgments

 \begin{IEEEbiography}[{ }]{Zhen-Ting Ong} received the B.Eng. degree in electrical and electronic engineering from Nanyang Technological University (NTU), Singapore, in 2016.
 He is currently a Research Engineer at the School of Electrical and Electronic Engineering, Nanyang Technological University (NTU), Singapore.
 Since 2016, he has published more than 30 works on soundscape engineering in international conferences and journals. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Karn N. Watcharasupat} (S'19) was born in Bangkok, Thailand, in 1999.
-She received the B.Eng.
-(Highest Hons.) degree in electrical and electronic engineering, from Nanyang Technological University (NTU), Singapore, in 2022.
-She was a recipient of the Nanyang Scholarship (CN Yang Scholars Programme) and the recipient of the Lee Kuan Yew Gold Medal for the Class of 2022.
+\begin{IEEEbiography}[{ }]{Karn N. Watcharasupat} (S'19-GS'22) received the B.Eng.
+(Hons.) degree in electrical and electronic engineering, from Nanyang Technological University (NTU), Singapore, in 2022.
+She was a recipient of the Nanyang Scholarship (CN Yang Scholars Programme) and the Lee Kuan Yew Gold Medal for the Class of 2022.

-\ifkarnmoved She is currently a PhD student at the Music Informatics Group, Center for Music Technology (GTCMT), Georgia Institute of Technology, Atlanta, GA, USA. \else She is currently with the Digital Signal Processing Laboratory, NTU, and is an incoming PhD student at the Music Informatics Group, Center for Music Technology (GTCMT), Georgia Institute of Technology, Atlanta, GA, USA. \fi From 2018 to 2020, she was with the Media Technology Laboratory, NTU. \ifkarnmoved Between December 2020 and July 2022, she was with the Digital Signal Processing Laboratory, NTU. \else Since 2020, she was also concurrently with the Music Informatics Group at GTCMT. \fi Her research interests are in signal processing, machine learning, and artificial intelligence for music and audio applications.
-She is a co-inventor of two patent applications and has published more than 15 papers in international conferences and journals on music information retrieval, soundscapes, spatial audio, speech enhancement, and blind source separation.
-She serves as a reviewer for the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP; 2022-) and the EURASIP Journal on Audio, Speech, and Music Processing (JASM; 2022-). \end{IEEEbiography}
+She is currently pursuing a Ph.D. in music technology at the Music Informatics Group, Center for Music Technology (GTCMT), Georgia Institute of Technology, Atlanta, GA, USA, where she was also a visiting student (2020; 2021-2022 remote).
+At NTU, she was with the Media Technology Laboratory (2018-2020), and later the Digital Signal Processing Laboratory (2020-2022).
+Her research interests are in signal processing, machine learning, and artificial intelligence for music and audio applications.
+She is a co-inventor of two patent applications and has published more than 20 papers in international conferences and journals on music information retrieval, soundscapes, spatial audio, speech enhancement, and blind source separation.

+She currently serves as the Treasurer for Women in Music Technology at Georgia Tech, and was a tech volunteer for the 22nd International Society for Music Information Retrieval Conference (ISMIR).
+She also serves as a reviewer for the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP; 2022); the EURASIP Journal on Audio, Speech, and Music Processing (2022-); Digital Signal Processing (2022-); and Applied Acoustics (2022-). \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Bhan Lam} (S'18-M'19) received the B.Eng.
 (Hons.) and Ph.D. degrees both from the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore, in 2013 and 2019, respectively.
 He was awarded the NTU Research Scholarship and EEE Graduate Award to undertake his PhD under the supervision of Prof. Woon-Seng Gan.
 In 2015, he was a visiting postgrad in the signal processing and control group at the Institute of Sound and Vibration Research, University of Southampton, UK.
 He was an invited representative at the 2020 Global Young Scientist Summit and an invited tutorial speaker at APSIPA ASC 2020.